-The dispute within the SIDE, and between Stiuso's fraction of the SIDE and external political actors would get worse.
-In 2014, President Cristina Fernandez would decide to remove
+The dispute within the SIDE, and between Stiuso's fraction of the SIDE and external political actors, would get worse.
+In 2014, President Cristina Fernandez removed Antonio Stiuso from his position as head of the SIDE, along with other high-level officials that were close to Stiuso.

-Centro de Estudios Legales y Sociales, "El Sistema de Inteligencia en Democracia..." op. cit. note 3, at 136
+31. Centro de Estudios Legales y Sociales, El Sistema de Inteligencia en Democracia, supra note 4, at 138